craftcms/starter-next/README.md

 1. (Optional) Adjust the DDEV project name and domains.
 See [this section](#running-on-a-different-domain) for more information.

-1. Set up your Craft CMS backend:
+1. Set up the Craft CMS backend:

     ```bash
     ddev composer install